Panajev/Mantle-iOS-Framework-Builder/README.md

 1. Download or clone this repository to your Mac.

-2. Open `Mantle-iOS-Framework-Builder.sh`

-	Find and edit:

-		readonly MANTLE_CODE_BASE_DIRECTORY="The absolute path to the directory which contains the Mantle.xcodeproj file."

-3. Run the shell script `Mantle-iOS-Framework-Builder.sh`
+2. Run the shell script `Mantle-iOS-Framework-Builder.sh`

+		cd Mantle-iOS-Framework-Builder/

+		# for example, the Mantle project is in ~/Developer/Mantle

+		./Mantle-iOS-Framework-Builder.sh ~/Developer/Mantle/

-4. When `Mantle-iOS-Framework-Builder.sh` says "All Done!".
+3. When `Mantle-iOS-Framework-Builder.sh` says "All Done!".
 You'll find a folder named `Mantle-iOS-Framework` on your Desktop.
 Open it, and you'll find the `Mantle.framework`.

 	![](https://github.com/YuAo/Mantle-iOS-Framework-Builder/raw/master/Screenshots/Mantle-Framework-File.png)

-5. Drag the `Mantle.framework` into the `Frameworks` group of your project.
+4. Drag the `Mantle.framework` into the `Frameworks` group of your project.
 And `#import <Mantle/Mantle.h>` wherever you want to use Mantle.

 	![](https://github.com/YuAo/Mantle-iOS-Framework-Builder/raw/master/Screenshots/Add-Mantle-Framework.png)

+### Command Reference

+`Mantle-iOS-Framework-Builder.sh` can take 2 parameters.

+		Mantle-iOS-Framework-Builder.sh <mantle-project-directory> <output-directory>

+`mantle-project-directory`: The absolute path to the directory which contains the Mantle.xcodeproj file.
+Default is `~/Developer/Open Source Libraries/Mantle/`

+`output-directory`: The final .framework file will be generated here.
+Default is `~/Desktop/Mantle-iOS-Framework/`

+You can change the default value by editing `Mantle-iOS-Framework-Builder.sh`

 ### License